 You must Score a Minimum of 67

-The government of Canada has always concerns about how the immigrants are going to establish themselves and their families, once they move to the country permanently.
+The government of Canada has always been concerned about how immigrants are going to establish themselves and their families once they move to the country permanently.
 It takes into account the following factors:

 - Your work experience